dtcenter/MET/met/docs/Users_Guide/reformat_point.rst

 Required arguments for ascii2nc
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. The **ascii_file** argument is the ASCII point observation file(s) to be processed.
-If using Python embedding with “-format python” provides a quoted string containing the Python script to be run followed by any command line arguments that script takes.
+If using Python embedding with "-format python" provides a quoted string containing the Python script to be run followed by any command line arguments that script takes.

 2. The **netcdf_file** argument is the NetCDF output file to be written.

 Optional arguments for ascii2nc
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-3. The **-format ASCII_format** option may be set to “met_point”, “little_r”, “surfrad”, “wwsis”, “aeronet”, “aeronetv2”, “aeronetv3”, or “python”.
-If passing in ISIS data, use the “surfrad” format flag.
+3. The **-format ASCII_format** option may be set to "met_point", "little_r", "surfrad", "wwsis", "aeronet", "aeronetv2", "aeronetv3", or "python".
+If passing in ISIS data, use the "surfrad" format flag.

 4. The **-config file** option is the configuration file for generating time summaries.